alejandrofdez-us/similarity-ts-cli/README.md

 ## Advanced usage

 Additionally, users may implement their own metric or figure classes and include them within the `metrics` or `plots` directory.
-To ensure compatibility with our framework, they have to inherit from the base classes (`Metric` and `Plot`).
+To ensure compatibility with our toolkit, they have to inherit from the base classes (`Metric` and `Plot`).

 The following code snippet is an example of a new metric: